 Moving Image works

-Lin has completed over 60 short films most of which being solo projects.
+Lin has completed dozen of short films most of which being solo projects.
 In recent years, collaboration plays a more central role in her work.

 Projects completed by – a creative team formed by Rachel Beckles Willson (composer, multi-instrumentalist, writer) and Lin Li: connective tissue Teatime (Did you think I was here to make the tea?)
 Be water, be light Unwept tears Improvised bodies